aantron/promise/README.md

 ## Status

 This repository is in a **proof-of-concept** stage at the moment.
-We intend to expand it to a full-blown implementation.
-However, for the time being, the repo is *very* rough: there is a functioning skeleton, but the packaging isn't there, the C FFI is rife with obvious memory leaks, etc. All to be fixed shortly; the initial code was written just yesterday :p
+We intend to expand it to a full implementation.
+However, for the time being, the repo is *very* rough: there is a functioning skeleton, but the packaging isn't there, the C FFI is rife with obvious memory leaks, etc.

 [opam]: http://opam.ocaml.org/